 It appeared today was going to become the latest date on record with a low in the 70s, but it was not to be as the temperature fell to 69° shortly after 11 PM during a brief downpour.
 So the record set on Oct.
 7, 2005 remained intact (until 2017).

-Today’s high of 79°, and low of 63° were the warmest of the month.
-The low broke a 12-day streak in which the low temperatures were in the 60°-62 range°.
+Today’s high of 79° and low of 63° were the warmest of the month.
+The low extended a 12-day streak in which the low temperatures were in the 60°-62 range°.
 With 13 days with lows of 60+, this October tied October 1879 for the most lows this mild in October.